 Wellesley Bancorp Insider Transactions Over The Last Year

-In the last twelve months insiders purchased 675 shares for US$22k.
-But insiders sold 3000 shares worth US$95k.
-Thomas Fontaine ditched 3000 shares over the year.
-The average price per share was US$31.57.
-The chart below shows insider transactions (by individuals) over the last year.
+Happily, we note that in the last year insiders paid US$22k for 675.00 shares.
+On the other hand they divested 3.00k shares, for US$95k.
+Thomas Fontaine sold a total of 3.00k shares over the year at an average price of US$31.57.
+You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

-Many investors like to check how much of a company is owned by insiders.
+Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
 We usually like to see fairly high levels of insider ownership.
-From our data, it seems that Wellesley Bancorp insiders own 11% of the company, worth about US$9.1m.
-We do generally prefer see higher levels of insider ownership.
+From our data, it seems that Wellesley Bancorp insiders own 13% of the company, worth about US$8.5m.
+Whilst better than nothing, we’re not overly impressed by these holdings.